segmentio/segment-docs/src/connections/functions/source-functions/index.md

 - **Functions Admin:** Create, edit and delete all functions or a subset of specified functions.
 - **Functions Read-only:** View all functions or a subset of specified functions.

-The permissions required to enable your Source Function or deploy changes to one already connected in your workspace require additional **Source Admin** permissions in addition to the role selected above.
+Enabling your source function or deploying changes to one already connected in your workspace requires additional **Source Admin** permission in addition to the role selected above.

 ### Editing and Deleting

-If you are a **Workspace Owner** or **Functions Admin**, you can manage your Source Function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
-Click the function tile and the panel that appears will allow you to connect, edit or delete your function.
+If you are a **Workspace Owner** or **Functions Admin**, you can manage your function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).

 ![Editing or deleting your Source Function](images/function-sidesheet.gif)